-What is a modular home?
+What, exactly, is a modular home?

 How do modular homes differ from houses built on-site?

-Because modular homes are built indoors they can be completed in a matter of a few weeks as opposed to months.
-These home constructions do not see the typical on-site delays that are predominantly caused by the weather.
+Because modular homes are built indoors, they can be completed in a matter of a few weeks, as opposed to months.
+They don’t see the typical on-site delays caused predominantly by the weather.
 Modular homes must conform to specific rules, guidelines and building codes that often surpass those of traditional on-site homes.

-- Modular homes appraise the same as their on-site built counterparts do.
-They do not depreciate in value.
+- Modular homes appraise the same as their on-site built counterparts do; they do not depreciate in value.

 - Modular homes can be customized.